kputnam/stupidedi/README.md

 files can consume excessive memory to the point all CPU time is spent in garbage collection.
 In more than ten years since this library was put into production, this seems to rarely happen in practice (as X12 files are most often very small), but until these improvements are merged, it can be difficult to work around.
+See [#65](https://github.com/irobayna/stupidedi/issues/65) for
+    more discussion.
+The current work in progress is in the [`gh-65.3`](https://github.com/irobayna/stupidedi/tree/gh-65.3) branch.

 ![Benchmark](https://raw.github.com/irobayna/stupidedi/master/notes/benchmark/throughput.png)